circleci/circleci-docs/jekyll/_cci2/gpu.md

 ## Adding GPU Steps to an AMI

-To avoid start up time associated with the above steps, they may be included in an AMI by following the instructions in the [Building Your own VM-Service Images]({{ site.baseurl }}/2.0/vm-service-custom-images/) document.
+To avoid start up time associated with the above steps, they may be included in an AMI by following the instructions in the [Configuring VM Service]({{ site.baseurl }}/2.0/vm-service) documentation.